cascornelissen/stylelint-bare-webpack-plugin/README.md

 ```

 ## Options
-You can pass an object containing several options to `StylehintBarePlugin()`, this object can contain the following keys.
+You can pass an object containing several options to `StylelintBarePlugin()`, this object can contain the following keys.

 | Option       | Default                          | Description                                                                                             |
 | ------------ | -------------------------------- | ------------------------------------------------------------------------------------------------------- |